Wutong Shen: Legends

 Based on an episode recorded in Tales of the Listener (Yijian Zhi), there was a certain gentleman surnamed Wu, a former sandal-maker who struck it rich as a vegetable oil dealer, raising the suspicions of his neighbors.
 When thieves looted the houses of several local notables, people accused Wu of the crimes.
 Under torture, Wu confessed that he had been visited by a one-legged spirit who offered him munificent rewards in exchange for sacrifices.
 After being released, Wu renovated a defunct one-legged Wutong shrine, where he held nocturnal rites involving extravagant “bloody sacrifices”, during which his entire family sat, “heedless of rank”, naked in the dark.
 Such indecency, according to local lore, enabled the Wutong spirit to have his pleasure with Wu's wife, who bore the deity's offspring.
 Many years later, Wu's eldest son married an official's daughter, but the well-bred wife refused to participate in these rites.
 Denied this sexual conquest, the god angrily visited pestilence upon the Wu household.
 Only after Wu and his wife, along with the resolute daughter-in-law, fall ill and die and their hoard of cash is scattered by violent winds, does the Wu family regret their blasphemous idolatry and halt their sacrifices to Wutong.

-Other stories of Wutong were also included in Liaozhai Zhiyi (Strange Tales from a Chinese Studio) by Pu Songling (1679).
+Other stories of Wutong were also included in Liaozhai Zhiyi (Strange Tales from a Chinese Studio) by Pu Songling (1679), specifically in the short story "The Wutong Spirits".
 According to chapter 408, the sinister Wutong (identified here as the fourth of the five spirits) forcibly imposes himself on the women, raping one and demanding the other in marriage in exchange for one hundred taels of silver.
 Finally the Wutong spirit is driven off by Wan the demon slayer, who cuts off one of his legs, leaving the spirit to hobble off encumbered by his trademark handicap.

 Based on chapter eight of Zibuyu (What The Master Would Not Discuss), a local man, disgusted by the fact that a statue of Wutong in a Buddhist monastery in Nanjing stood in a position superior to that of Guandi (Guan Yu), took the liberty of moving the statues to reverse their hierarchical order.
 That night the man was visited by an enraged spirit who identified himself as the “Great King Wutong.”
 The spirit said that although he was powerless against exalted and righteous officials like Tang Bin and Yin Jishan, he would not forgive this “petty town dweller” (shijing xiaoren) for his insolent act of desecration.
 The man collapsed, raving, and despite the efforts of his family members to appease the god with sacrifices, he died shortly afterward.